marceloandriolli/grokking-algorithms-python3/README.md

-# grokking_algorithms-python3
+# Grokking Algorithms
-Python3 code for the book Grokking Algorithms (http://manning.com/bhargava)
+This repo contains codes in Python 3 for the book Grokking Algorithms (http://manning.com/bhargava).